lewagon/dotfiles/04-Front-End/03-Bootstrap/05-Login/README.md

 </div>
 ```

-And then implement your own `.form-login` class in a `components/form.css` file.
+And then implement your own `.form-login` CSS class in a `components/form.css` file.

 ### Reminder on forms